strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/theme-documentation/documentation.md

 - If redirection is needed, specify the redirect path and set draft: true.

 - Ensure the layout properly handles the redirect attribute when rendering the page.

+### 9\.
+Progress Notes
+The Progress Notes widget displays a list of markdown files where the whatsNext attribute is set and the status is "completed".
+This allows users to track completed tasks or milestones.

+Features

+- Lists files with the whatsNext attribute and status set to "completed".

+- Displays the summary attribute in the UI.

+- Helps users see recently completed actions or updates.

 **Combination Frontmatter**
 ---------------------------